 What Galveston Has To Offer

 I visited Galveston Island for a sneak peak of what is available during Spring Break.
 There are amazing hotels like The Hotel Galvez and so many fun attractions, restaurants, gift shops and of course a great beach you and your family can enjoy.

 Picking a Great Hotel

 The Hotel Galvez, is hands down, the best hotel on the island.
 They provided me with a wonderful room on the 5th floor facing the gulf view, and this amazing treat was waiting for me in my hotel room when I arrived.
 I can’t wait to share with you everything Hotel Galvez has to offer it’s visitors.

 This wonderful fruit and cheese tray was waiting for me when I checked in, along with a wonderful bottle of wine, it was perfect after our drive to the Island.

 Your family could spend a whole day touring the Hotel Galvez and learning about the amazing history of Galveston Island.
-The hotel concierge provides an hour and a half ghost tour, which was very interesting and exciting, and there is a Hall of History located in the basement that is very intriguing.
+The hotel concierge provides an hour and a half long ghost tour, which was very interesting and exciting.
+There is also a Hall of History located in the basement that is very intriguing.
 I learned so much about Galveston Island history and couldn’t wait to visit the other historical sites on the island.

 Amazing Food and Entertainment